 3345.
 Event Management in the Retailing Industry (3).
 Study of concepts and execution of event management in the retailing industry.

 3360.
 Applied Concepts in Teamwork (3).
 Basic issues and concepts in the team building process, emphasis on application of curriculum through academic service-learning team projects.
 F. (Service-Learning)

 3375.
 Retail Buying (3).
 Designed to develop retail mathematical skills and apply those skills to the buying process.

 3380.
 Retail Buying and Control (3).
 Prerequisite: RHIM 3321 or BA 3302.
 The application of planning, purchasing, and controlling inventories.
 F, S.

 3389.
 Professional Practices in Retailing (3).
-Prerequisites: RTL 2350, 3380 (can be taken concurrently), junior or senior standing.
+Prerequisites: RTL 2350 and either RTL 3375 or 3380 (can be concurrent), junior or senior standing.
 Principles of professional practices focusing on legal, ethical, and human resource workplace issues and effective managerial strategies.
 Enrollment precedes RTL 3390.
 S.